Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Introduction

 \item the first implementation of the chase for second-order dependencies with equality; and

 \item an extensive empirical evaluation showing that our techniques can be effective in practice. \end{itemize}

 The rest of our paper is structured as follows.
-In Section~\ref{sec:preliminaries} we recapitulate the well-known definitions, terminology, and notation that we use throughout the paper.
-In Section~\ref{sec:motivation} we present a running example that illustrates some of the difficulties we need to overcome in our work, and we present a high-level overview of our approach.
+In Section~\ref{sec:preliminaries} we recapitulate definitions, terminology, and notation that we use in the rest of the paper.
+In Section~\ref{sec:so-dependencies} we introduce second-order dependencies, we discuss the chase variant applicable to such dependencies, and we present a running example that illustrates the key difficulties in our work.
 In Section~\ref{sec:answering} we present our approach in detail and prove its correctness.
 In Section~\ref{sec:evaluation} we discuss the results of our experimental evaluation.
-Finally, in Section~\ref{sec:conclusion} we recapitulate our main findings and discuss possible avenues for further work.
+Finally, in Section~\ref{sec:conclusion} we recapitulate our main findings and discuss possible avenues for further work. \ifappendix The proofs of our results are given in Appendices~\ref{sec:proof:sg}--\ref{sec:proof:desg}, and the description of the benchmark generator is given in Appendix~\ref{sec:generating}. \else The proofs of our results and the description of the benchmark generator are given in the accompanying supplementary material. \fi